Since a Zonta Club was first founded in Australia in the 1960s, Clubs have spread in keeping with the growth of Zonta around the world.

 Australia is home now to three Zonta International Districts.

-Together they represent around 2300 members in over 100 Zonta Clubs that are spread right across all States and Territories.
+Together they represent around 2300 members in over 100 Zonta Clubs spread across all States and Territories.

 We also have the privilege of being supported by many thousands of people – friends, family, and work colleagues who are a very broad cross section of the community.
 This wider network of support injects pro bono expertise and goods, assists with fundraising and donations, and works alongside members on activities to support the service provided by our Clubs.

-In 1984, Australia first played host to the Zonta International Convention, which was held in Sydney.
+In 1984, Sydney played host to the biennial Zonta International Convention, and the 2006 Zonta International Convention was held in Melbourne.

 The current District 24 now has more than 450 active and engaged members across 26 clubs, from Armidale and Coffs Harbour in the north and Orange and Gunnedah in the west, to Berry on the south coast and Canberra and Canberra Breakfast in the ACT.